 - 2.6.1.
 The number of days referred to in this procedure are based on calendar days including weekends and bank holidays. - 2.6.2.
-A disciplinary investigation is dealt with as a matter of priority and completed as soon as practical. - 2.6.3.
-Every effort is made to conclude cases as a matter of priority.
+A disciplinary investigation is dealt with as a matter of priority and completed as soon as practicable. - 2.6.3.
 A case review will take place every two weeks to ensure that the case is on track. - 2.6.4.
-All time limits for notice applicable to the various stages of the Disciplinary Procedure are set out in the Scheme of Delegation and Disciplinary Hearing Procedure, and may normally be varied by mutual agreement.
-However, the underlying principle is the disciplinary process is dealt with as an issue of priority and continual delaying of time limits is not permitted.
+Regular updates will be provided to all parties involved in a case. - 2.6.5.
+All time limits for notice applicable to the various stages of the Disciplinary Procedure are set out in the Scheme of Delegation and Disciplinary Hearing Procedure, and can be varied in exceptional circumstances by mutual agreement.
+However, the underlying principle is the disciplinary process is dealt with as an issue of priority and continual delaying of time limits is not in the interests of any party.